THE BASICS:

 Can Dottie be bred?

 No!
 We spayed Dottie.
 It is extremely unethical to breed from any dog with health issues.
 We are not breeders, Dottie was not bred on purpose to look like she does.
+Plus it would probably kill her if she attempted to carry a litter.
+We'd never consider it even if she wasn't spayed.

 MEDICAL: